 Extending our initial model methodology in Israel (Kloog et al.,under review), We aim to develop and validate (using ten-fold cross validation) better methodologies to improve upon our initial estimation models with moderate predictive power to better estimate air temperature at a very high spatial resolutions (1×1 km and 200x200m) and temporal (daily) resolution across Israel for 2003-2015.
 We will make use of new methodological developments such as spatio-temporal moving windows to assess daily AOD quality, the use of very high spatial resolution meteorology predictors based on the Weather Research and Forecasting (WRF) and a new algorithm combining both aqua and terra MAIAC data.

-Aim 2- developing an approach to fuse multi-level satellite and modelling data ( MODIS, VIIRS and GeosChem) using advanced data fusion techniques (Kalman filtering) for enhancing satellite AOD data quality.
+Aim 2- developing an approach to fuse multi-level satellite data ( MODIS, VIIRS and MAIAC) using advanced data fusion techniques (Kalman filtering) for enhancing satellite AOD data quality.

-Building on our previous work (Kloog et al., 2012d, 2011), we aim to improve upon AOD data quality in Israel by fusing multi-level satellite and modelling data (MAIAC, MODIS, VIIRS and GeosChem) with the MAIAC AOD data allowing us to develop better
+Based on our previous work (Kloog et al., 2012d, 2011), we aim to improve upon AOD data quality in Israel by fusing multi-level satellite data (MAIAC, MODIS, VIIRS) allowing us to develop better PM estimation based models.

-Aim 3- RATIO- MEYTAR PLEASE ADD
+Aim 3- Characterizing the spatial and temporal features of global ground locations to better understand the statistical relationship between ground monitored particulate matter and satellite observations.

 Aim 4- Reproducibility and Dissemination: Develop and share software tools for record linkage and implementation of epidemiological methods to achieve research reproducibility.

 We briefly describe below the methods and models that will be used in our proposed research.
 Our preliminary results follow.